 Um, we didn’t have either of those in this crappy little spot we were in.
 The creek was not very close to us and the fire burned out within an hour or so.
 We were also in a waning crescent moon phase.

 In other words, it was completely quiet and pitch black outside.
 Opening or closing your eyes made zero difference at all.
-Moreover, all you heard was rustling of small animals, branches breaking, and acorns landing.
+Moreover, all you heard was the rustling of small animals, branches breaking, and acorns landing.

 Remember my fear of bears?